billybobc1210/Poker/README.md

 and

-As Ah 8c 7c 2d
+As Ad 8c 7c 2d

 are of equal rank as a standard five-card poker hand.
 In fact, all of those 2598960 hands can be reduced to 7462 distinct poker rankings.